 - Make sure that you have the correct version of display drivers

-- If you are having an issue of audio stuttering, you can either update the drivers (if not updated) or roll back to a previous one (if the newer driver is causing the issue).
+- If you are having an issue with audio stuttering, you can either update the drivers (if not updated) or roll back to a previous one (if the newer driver is causing the issue).

 - Make sure Windows is also updated to the latest build with the latest version of DirectX.